oddbird/sliiides/content/css-next/css-cafe.md

       }
     }
   script: |
-    Or we can actually nest the layer rules.
+    Or we can actually nest the layer rules -- it works the same way.

 - title: |
     More Cascade **Control**